Chart Color Schemes

 Employment

-Bucasia has a balanced workforce across white and blue collar jobs, with manufacturing and industrial sectors prominent.
-The unemployment rate was 2.9% in the past year, with an estimated employment growth of 4.3%.
+Bucasia has a balanced workforce with representation across white and blue collar jobs, particularly in manufacturing and industrial sectors.
+The unemployment rate was 2.9% as of September 2025, with an estimated employment growth of 4.3% over the past year.
+This is based on AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment